Zayne-sprague/Deductive_Additivity_for_Planning_of_Natural_Language_Proofs/README.md

 ## Installation

-1. `virtualenv venv` we have tested with python 3.8
+1. `virtualenv venv` we have tested with Python 3.8
 2. `source venv/bin/activate`
 3. `pip install -r requirements.txt`
 4. `python ./install.py` (expect this to take a long time based on your internet speed)
 5. `export PYTHONPATH=$PWD`
-6. (optional) For any of the GPT3 scripts, put your openai API key in the `openai_key.txt` file.
+6. (optional) For any of the GPT3 scripts, put your OpenAI API key in the `openai_key.txt` file.

 Step 4 will download all the models needed to recreate the experiments from the paper as well as two small step models that also perform well.
-(We use the smaller step models for testing/debugging and the 3billion parameter models for experiments.)
+(We use the smaller step models for testing/debugging and the 3 billion parameter models for experiments.)

 You can see all the models that can be downloaded via